 This strength training workout for home is part of the Prime Women Fitness Challenge.
 If you haven’t yet, get all the details and learn how you can participate!
 All you need is 5 minutes a day for 30 days to commit to a healthier you!
-Debra Atkinson, of Flipping50 leads you through a new segment each week.
-Do one or combine them for a longer workout.
+Do one session or combine them for a longer workout.

 Strength training for women, in general, is an important part of fitness and maintaining weight or weight loss.
 However, for women over 50 strength training takes on new urgency.
 That’s because women over 50 naturally lose muscle mass.
 The best way to counteract this natural phenomenon is to lift weights, which will build muscle mass.
 And despite many rumors you may have heard in your life, lifting weights will not make you big.
 Unless, of course, you’re working really hard at developing showy muscles.
 This kind of strength training helps you toned if you keep at it.

 Before getting started it is best to be warmed up.
 Get your muscles warmed and heart rate elevated by taking a quick walk, jog or doing some other light cardio activity.
 Then have weights that will allow you to be fatigued at 20 repetitions.
 If you’re just getting started or are just coming back to working out, know that one set is enough.
 Even if you finish the workout feeling like you could do more that’s better than feeling like you’re spent.
 If you feel ready today or as you get comfortable, add another set by just replaying the video.
 Do the cooldown video when you’re finished.

 During January we will release the next segment of the workout each Tuesday.
 So, start with just 5 minutes today.
 Then the next week add the next 5-minute workout and so on.
 By the end of the 30-days, you’ll have worked your way up to a 20-minute strength training workout.
 Try and do the full workout each week, but if you truly only have 5-minutes it’s okay!
 Give yourself permission to just do what you’re able.